ramkumar2611v/File_Monitoring_Mqtt_Update/README.md

 This will create a separate docker image and main.py will be executed within the container

+### Note : MQTT over unencrypted TCP is utilized in this module

 ## Contact

 * Email: ramkumar2611v@gmail.com